 How to pack bedroom furniture

 Using Quilted Pads and Furniture Pads, completely blanket your big furniture like the dresser, TV stand, desk and night stands.
-Secure the pads in place using tape.
+Secure the pads in place using Mover's Wrap.
 If possible, disassemble any furniture that comes apart (and fits back together) to make moving easier.
 Be sure the small pieces are stored in a safe place, like in a sandwich bag taped to the furniture.
-Use additional pads or bubble wrap to cover the disassembled furniture pieces.
+Use additional pads or wrap to cover the disassembled furniture pieces.

 How to pack a mattress